gaul/modernizer-maven-plugin/README.md

 Configuration
 -------------
-To enable Modernizer during the compilation phase of your project, add the following to the `<plugins>` stanza in your pom.xml:
+To run Modernizer, add the following to the `<plugins>` stanza in your pom.xml then invoke `mvn modernizer:modernizer`:

 ```xml
 <plugin>